mannat-gill/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](LL_Append_FII.png)

-SYMPTOM : Produced an infinite while loop, because n.next was being set to a new Node inside rather than outside the loop. --> Resulted in an error of "Java heap space"
+SYMPTOM : When you append a value, and neither the root nor the next node after the root is null, then it enters the while loop.
+However it produces an infinite while loop, because n.next was being set to a new Node inside rather than outside the loop. --> Resulted in an error of "Java heap space".

 ![Image](LL_Append_Symptom.png)